johnsonandjohnson/Bodiless-JS/packages/vital-templates/doc/README.md

 ## Site Builder Details

+As a Site Builder, you can use a Gatsby template within your site and place the created template components directly within the template.

+The Vital Design System offers an alternative method to using Gatsby templates that allows Content Editors a choice to quickly switch a page between templates.
+A generic Page component is placed in the site's Gatsby `_default` template file, and this component offers individual template/layout components to choose from.
+Each of these template/layout components is a component that renders the pages' contents in its specific requirements.

 ### Configure Available Templates

 The list of available templates in the _Choose a template for this page_ form is configurable via